joeldsouzax/lite-accounting/README.md

 Domain

-- Account => Company (can be more than 1) each company has a ledger based on year
-- each ledger has transactions
+- continous ledger
-- each transactions has one or more entries
+- each company has lots of transactions